 Analysis | The best playoff teammate of LeBron James’s career?
-Anthony Davis, and it’s not close
+Anthony Davis, and it’s not close.

 Davis has also posted an excellent 29.8 Player Efficiency Rating, a stat that seeks to boil down his total contributions into a single measure of effectiveness.
 Only three players have posted a higher PER during a postseason run that lasted at least 15 games: James, Michael Jordan and Shaquille O’Neal.
 The best postseasons by Wade (24.5 points, 7.1 rebounds, 4.4 assists and 26.3 PER in 2011) and Irving (25.2 points, 3 rebounds, 4.7 assists, 24.4 PER) simply don’t measure up, and Davis currently has a higher PER than James, something no teammate has done during one of James’s title runs.

-Posting outrageous statistics is nothing knew for Davis, who averaged 20 points and 10 rebounds while leading the league in blocks in his second season at age 20.
-Davis seemingly has little interest in box score analysis, as he brushed off a question after scoring 34 points in his Finals debut to put him alongside O’Neal, George Mikan and Elgin Baylor in the Lakers’ record books.
+Posting outrageous statistics is nothing new for Davis, who averaged 20 points and 10 rebounds while leading the league in blocks in his second season at age 20.
+Davis seemingly has little interest in box score analysis; he brushed off a question after scoring 34 points in his Finals debut to put him alongside O’Neal, George Mikan and Elgin Baylor in the Lakers’ record books.

-Indeed, Davis’s postseason run has been about more than just historic numbers: He hit a memorable game-winning buzzer-beater against the Denver Nuggets in the Western Conference finals, and he drilled a dagger three-pointer to put away the Heat in Game 4 of the Finals.
-Along the way, he has been the best defensive player in the bubble and the Lakers’ decision to deploy him on Heat start forward Jimmy Butler — at Davis’s urging — was the most important adjustment in the Finals to date.
+Indeed, Davis’s postseason run has been about more than historic numbers: He hit a memorable game-winning buzzer-beater against the Denver Nuggets in the Western Conference finals, and he drilled a dagger three-pointer to put away the Heat in Game 4 of the Finals.
+Along the way, he has been the best defensive player in the bubble, and the Lakers’ decision to deploy him on Heat forward Jimmy Butler — at Davis’s urging — was the most important adjustment in the Finals to date.

-James praised Davis Tuesday as a “big shot-maker late in the clock, early in the clock, fourth quarter, first quarter, everything in between” and said that his defensive versatility should have earned him Defensive Player of the Year.
+James praised Davis on Tuesday as a “big shot-maker late in the clock, early in the clock, fourth quarter, first quarter, everything in between” and said that his defensive versatility should have earned him defensive player of the year.
 Davis finished second to Milwaukee Bucks forward Giannis Antetokounmpo.

 “We said that all year,” James said.
 “That guy can do everything defensively: guard the ball, guard the post, slide his feet with guards, contest, body up with bigs.”

 Most importantly, Davis has decisively won his matchups in each round, shifting those series to fit his mold.
-He overwhelmed the Blazers’ shorthanded frontcourt, closing out the Blazers with 43 points on 18 shots in a Game 5 win.
-Houston’s small ball strategy was no match for Davis, who bludgeoned the Rockets with five straight double-doubles.
+He overwhelmed the Blazers’ shorthanded frontcourt, closing them out with 43 points on 18 shots in a Game 5 win.
+Houston’s small-ball strategy was no match for Davis, who bludgeoned the Rockets with five straight double-doubles.
 Against Denver, Davis outplayed Nikola Jokic, the best traditional center in the league, hit a dramatic buzzer-beater in Game 2 and scored 27 points in the elimination win.

 The Finals were supposed to feature a showdown with Bam Adebayo, but Davis outplayed him in Game 1 before Miami’s all-star center left with injuries.
 The Heat’s backups simply had no chance against Davis, who made 14 of his first 15 field goals in Game 2 to finish with 32 points and 14 rebounds.